Originally published by Thrive Global

 Having something as a focal point often really brings home to you exactly how busy you are.
 I love a list, a diary or a calendar and I have them dotted around the house.
 They serve as a useful reminder of all of the commitments we already have right there in front of us.
 Something like a list, or a white board, is a physical, tangible thing and can seem much more real than just using your phone when you’re trying to see exactly what you have going on.

 Other people’s expectations are just that – their own and they are entitled to them, but you really don’t need to take them on-board.
 This also means you really don’t owe anyone an explanation as to why you can’t do something – you don’t need to reel off your schedule for the next month so that you can say ‘no’ to the thing they want you to commit to.
 A simple, polite ‘no’ is sufficient – you really don’t owe anyone a reason why.
 Remember that their expectations do not need to be yours.
 (If it’s your boss or a client that is putting pressure on you to take something on, don’t immediately say yes or no – tell them you need time to think, process, look at your schedule and see if it’s possible and then discuss and negotiate with them a realistic timescale to do it, or explain to them honestly why you can’t take this on right now).

 PRACTICE SAYING ‘NO’

 Let’s face it, we quite often really don’t want to use that terrible two letter word ‘no’.
 We’re scared of offending people, upsetting people or maybe even getting into trouble – but keep in mind that we are quite within our rights to use that word as we see fit!
 If you really don’t like using the word no, practice on your partner or friends – talk through your decision with them so that you don’t feel the need to over-talk when it comes to telling the person involved.
-Communication is key here!

 STOP FEELING GUILTY